 If a qualified insured person dies and their dependant spouse or civil partner was entitled to benefit at the time of the death, they keep their entitlement for as long as they remain widowed or a surviving civil partner.

-Under this scheme, the department pays the full cost of an oral examination once a calendar year.
+The department pays the full cost of an oral examination once a calendar year.

 Since October 2017, a payment of €42 is provided towards either: